TeamLinux01/netcache_docker/README.md

 # How to setup netcache docker container, a network caching server

-* Please cp .env.example to .env and edit it before using docker-compose up.
+* Please copy the .env.example to .env and edit the values before running docker-compose up.